pchagas72/pchagas72/README.md

-### Hello!
-Welcome to my github profile :wave:
+### Welcome to my github profile

 #### Whoami?
-- 16 years old CS lover from Brazil 🇧🇷
+- 17 years old CS student from Brazil
 - Linux enjoyer 🐧 (btw I use Gentoo)
-- FOSS <3
+- Languages: English, portuguese and spanglish
-- Speak: english, portuguese and learning french! 🌎
+- trying to create a <a href='https://chaguw.neocities.org/'>website</a>
-- Just created a <a href='https://chaguw.neocities.org/'>website</a>!
+- Learning: French, bloated-app-development (kotlin)

 <br>